The Sun Also Rises (1957 film): Casting

-Zanuck wanted the lead played by Gregory Peck, who had previously appeared in several Hemingway adaptations, including the popular The Snows of Kilimanjaro.
+Zanuck wanted the lead played by Gregory Peck, who had appeared in several Hemingway adaptations, including the popular The Snows of Kilimanjaro.
 Jennifer Jones signed to play Lady Brett.

-The movie became the first to be produced for Zanuck's own independent production company following his departure from Fox (although Fox would still distribute).
+The movie became the first to be produced for Zanuck's own independent production company following his departure from Fox (but Fox would distribute).

 Cinematographer Charles Clarke started filming bullfighting sequences in Pamplona in June 1956.

 Henry King signed to direct and Walter Reisch to produce.
 Jennifer Jones had to pull out from the film because of her commitment to make A Farewell to Arms for her husband David O. Selznick.
 Dana Wynter and Robert Stack were mentioned as possible leads.
 Ava Gardner was announced for the female lead, but then pulled out to make Thieves Market with William Wyler, so Susan Hayward was cast in her place.

 However, Hemingway insisted that Gardner play Lady Brett so Zanuck went after her and succeeded in getting her to sign.
 "I am convinced Lady Brett Ashley is the most interesting character I have ever played", said Gardner.

 Zanuck later claimed that the casting of Gardner forced the film to be postponed from September 1956 to February 1957.
-This meant the film could not actually be shot in Pamplona "unless we wanted to shoot a fiesta in the snow".
-It was decided to film it in Mexico instead.
+This meant the film could not be shot in Pamplona "unless we wanted to shoot a fiesta in the snow".
+It was decided to film it in Mexico.

 In February 1957, Tyrone Power signed to play the male lead.
 Mel Ferrer then joined, followed by Eddie Albert and Errol Flynn.
-Singer Juliette Gréco was also given a role after being spotted singing in a cafe by Mel Ferrer and Audrey Hepburn.
+Singer Juliette Gréco was given a role after being spotted singing in a cafe by Mel Ferrer and Audrey Hepburn.

-Walter Reisch withdrew as producer because of his other commitments to Fox and Zanuck decided to produce the movie personally.
+Walter Reisch withdrew as producer because of his other commitments to Fox, and Zanuck decided to produce the movie.

 Producer Darryl F. Zanuck spotted suit salesman Robert Evans at the El Morocco and decided to cast him as the young bullfighter Pedro Romero in the film.
 He did this against the wishes of co-stars Ava Gardner and Tyrone Power, as well as Hemingway himself.
-Zanuck overruled all involved, and Evans – who later became a popular producer himself – used Zanuck's response as the title for his 1994 autobiography, The Kid Stays in the Picture.
+Zanuck overruled all involved, and Evans – who later became a popular producer himself – used Zanuck's response as the title for his 1994 autobiography The Kid Stays in the Picture.

 Production

 Filming started March 1957 in Morelia, Michoacán, Mexico.
 (It had been intended to shoot in Pamplona but the trees were not in foliage and the production could not afford to wait.)
 There was also shooting in Spain and France.

 Although Hemingway's novel had an undefined "mid-1920s" setting when it was published in 1926, the film adaptation places the story around 1922.
-The film uses the song "You Do Something To Me", which was not written until 1929, as a motif.
+The film uses the song "You Do Something to Me", which was not written until 1929, as a motif.

-Zanuck had originally intended to shoot some scenes on the Fox backlot in Hollywood but changed his mind and took the unit to Paris and Biarritz instead.
-This added an estimated $250,000 to the budget.
+Zanuck had intended to shoot some scenes on the Fox backlot in Hollywood, but he changed his mind and took the unit to Paris and Biarritz.
+This change added an estimated $250,000 to the budget.